Find out more about Local Government Reorganisation and what it means for Torbay.

 LGR is the process of changing how local councils are organised and what they are responsible for.
 The Government plans to replace the current system of district and county councils, replacing them with more unitary councils.

 Torbay Council and Plymouth City Council are already unitary councils.
-Local government services across the rest of Devon are delivered by either Devon County Council or one of the eight district and borough councils.
-Reorganisation would see the creation of unitary councils covering all of Devon.
+Local government services across the rest of Devon are delivered by Devon County Council and one of the eight district and borough councils through what is termed ‘two tier’ arrangements.
+Reorganisation would see the end of all two tier arrangements and see the creation of unitary councils covering all of Devon.

 The Government has said in its English Devolution White Paper that they want to create unitary councils that serve at least 500,000 people.
 However, they have recognised that there may be exceptions to this figure to make sure the new system works well for each area.
 Each decision will be made on a case-by-case basis.